stiles/products/README.md

 # Products
-Scrapers to collect an inventory of products sold by food and drink brands.
+Scrapers that grab product information about popular food and drink brands.

 ## Brands collected